MXP: Most Xtreme Primate

 MXP: Most Xtreme Primate is a 2003 Canadian sports comedy film directed and co-produced by Robert Vince, and a sequel to MVP: Most Valuable Primate (2000) and MVP 2: Most Vertical Primate (2001).
 MXP: Most Xtreme Primate follows Jack, an athletic chimpanzee who meets sibling snowboarders Pete (played by Devin Douglas Drewitz) and Jay (Trevor Wright); together they outwit a pair of criminals while attempting to win a snowboard cross championship.

-MXP: Most Xtreme Primate had its world premiere at the Whistler Film Festival in Whistler, British Columbia, in December 2003, before being released direct-to-video by Buena Vista Home Entertainment.
+MXP: Most Xtreme Primate had its world premiere at the Whistler Film Festival in Whistler, British Columbia, in December 2003.
+Unlike its predecessors, the film did not see a theatrical release, instead being released direct-to-video through Buena Vista Home Entertainment on January 20, 2004.

 Plot

 Jack, a chimpanzee known for his athletic talent, is accidentally sent to a ski resort during a trip.
 There, he meets Ben and Cara, two siblings who are learning to snowboard.
 Jack quickly adapts to the sport and impresses everyone with his skills on the slopes.
 However, a group of antagonists discovers his talent and plans to capture him to commercially exploit his unique abilities.
-With the help of Ben and Cara, Jack must escape these dangers while competing in extreme snowboarding competitions, facing challenges and strengthening their friendship along the way.
+With the help of Ben and Cara, Jack must escape these dangers while competing in extreme snowboarding competitions, facing challenges, and strengthening their friendship along the way.